 To understand why, we need to know how cats view humans.
 Unlike dogs, who see humans as their masters, cats consider themselves our equals.
 They also need time to themselves on occasion.

 Have you ever chosen not to answer the phone, thinking that you’ll return the call later?
 This is the same approach cats take when you call their name.
 If they want to interact, they’ll respond.
 If not, they’ll catch up with you later.

-Forcing a cat to interact when they’re not in the right headspace is bad form.
+Forcing cats to interact when they’re not in the right headspace is bad form.
 It’s akin to turning up a friend’s house without calling ahead.
-You’re inserting yourself into your cat’s schedule, and expecting them to accommodate you.
+You’re inserting yourself into your cat’s schedule, and expecting her to accommodate you.

 Why are Cats Independent?

 We have discussed the lifestyle of wild cats.
 The same instincts that govern these felines are hardwired in your pet.
 Genetic make-up cannot be ignored.